jdc20181/.NETBrowse/README.md

 # Code Signing, Defects, Bugs, Missing Features, other misc issues.

-I am aware that the application is not signed by a fancy smancy certificate that most applications have, with me also being the little guy I can't just flip a switch and make one for myself either - I am exploring a solution to this (which will be added to an issue btw if you wanna help me out) - #issue 1
+I am aware that the application is not signed by a fancy smancy certificate that most applications have, with me also being the little guy I can't just flip a switch and make one for myself either - I am exploring a solution to this (which will be added to an issue btw if you wanna help me out)

+I am aware of defects with the use of CefSharp the good news is I included Gecko as well it is just really OLLLLLLLLLLLLLD like FF Version 45 old (and the project was abandonded for .net)

+A few bugs with the tab browsing experience are known, and there is also some issues with updating to the latest version which has to do with the code signing fiasco.